 Many applicant tracking systems fall short in this department.
 They can tell you how many applicants there are, their education, years of experience, as well as other random bits of data.
 However, they do not tell you where your candidates come from.

-An app that we built and use at Toggl, Hundred5, solves exactly this issue.
+A tool that we built and use at Toggl, Toggl Hire, solves this issue.
 You can track if your candidates come from job boards, social media or an agency.
 By analyzing where you get the best people, you will know how to delegate resources for the future.
 Additionally, you immediately know which channels don’t provide adequate ROI.

 In the case of Toggl, we realized that job boards simply don’t work for finding the kind of talent we want.
 Moreover, it turned out that they are not that great for sourcing passive candidates.
 For this reason, all of our openings are now promoted on social media.

-Finding an ATS that helps you hire based on actual skills, not keywords
+Finding an applicant tracking system that helps you hire based on actual skills, not keywords

 An applicant tracking system helps with getting more candidates, but it doesn’t solve another key problem – hiring for skills.
 We had a problem like this at Toggl, especially with hiring developers.
 Lots of applications come in, they look great, but the candidates lack basic skills for the job.

-This is why we came up with Hundred5, a tool specifically designed to hire for skills.
-Ever since we started using Hundred5, we look forward to hiring, instead of fearing it.
+This is why we came up with Toggl Hire, a tool specifically designed to hire for skills.
+Ever since we started using it, we look forward to hiring, instead of fearing it.
 In the course of two years, we’ve hired 68 new people using this app.

 Over to you